Tedizolid

-Tedizolid (formerly torezolid, trade name Sivextro), is an oxazolidinone-class antibiotic.
+Tedizolid, sold under the brand name Sivextro (by Merck) is an oxazolidinone-class antibiotic.
 Tedizolid phosphate is a phosphate ester prodrug of the active compound tedizolid.
 It was developed by Cubist Pharmaceuticals, following acquisition of Trius Therapeutics (originator: Dong-A Pharmaceuticals), and is marketed for the treatment of acute bacterial skin and skin structure infections (also known as complicated skin and skin-structure infections (cSSSIs)).

-The most common side effects include nausea (feeling sick), headache, diarrhoea and vomiting.
+The most common side effects include nausea (feeling sick), headache, diarrhea and vomiting.
 These side effects were generally of mild or moderate severity.

-Tedizolid was approved for medical use in the United States in June 2014, and for medical use in the European Union in March 2015.
+Tedizolid was approved for medical use in the United States in June 2014, and authorized for medical use in the European Union in March 2015.
+Tedizolid phosphate is a therapeutic alternative on the World Health Organization's List of Essential Medicines.

 Medical uses

-Tedizolid was approved by the U.S Food and Drug Administration (FDA) on June 20, 2014, with the indication for the treatment of acute bacterial Skin and skin structure infections (ABSSSI) caused by certain susceptible bacteria, including Staphylococcus aureus (including methicillin-resistant strains, MRSA, and methicillin-susceptible strains), various Streptococcus species (S. pyogenes, S. agalactiae, and S. anginosus group including S. anginosus, S. intermedius, and S. constellatus), and Enterococcus faecalis.
+Tedizolid is indicated for the treatment of acute bacterial Skin and skin structure infections (ABSSSI) caused by certain susceptible bacteria, including Staphylococcus aureus (including methicillin-resistant strains, methicillin-resistant Staphylococcus aureus (MRSA), and methicillin-susceptible strains), various Streptococcus species (S. pyogenes, S. agalactiae, and S. anginosus group including S. anginosus, S. intermedius, and S. constellatus), and Enterococcus faecalis.
 Tedizolid is a second-generation oxazolidinone derivative that is 4-to-16-fold more potent against staphylococci and enterococci compared to linezolid.
 The recommended dosage for treatment is 200 mg once daily for a total duration of six days, either orally (with or without food) or through an intravenous injection (if patient is older than 18 years old).

-In the European Union tedizolid is indicated for the treatment of acute bacterial skin and skin structure infections (ABSSSI) in adults.
+In the European Union, tedizolid is indicated for the treatment of acute bacterial skin and skin structure infections (ABSSSI) in adults.